dhirajsapkal/thesis_final/README.md

 bower install
 ```

 Finally, run `npm start` to run the Sass compiler.
-It will re-run every time you save a Sass file.
+It will re-run every time you save a Sass file. (in case you want to tweak my code for some reason)